-Giuliani shifts on collusion, can't say if Trump campaign tied to Russia
+Trump lawyer Giuliani shifts on collusion, can't say if campaign tied to Russia

 “The president did not collude with the Russians,” Giuliani told CNN.

-Giuliani in an interview with Reuters on Thursday reaffirmed his comments to CNN, and said he only represented Trump and would not know about anyone else’s actions.
+Giuliani in an interview with Reuters on Thursday reaffirmed his comments to CNN, and noted that he only represented Trump.

+“I know the president wasn’t involved in collusion.
+How would I know about anybody else?
+I wouldn’t know,” he said.

 U.S. intelligence agencies have concluded Moscow interfered in the 2016 election campaign to bolster Trump and hurt his Democratic rival, Hillary Clinton.
 Federal prosecutors investigating the alleged meddling have charged more than 30 people as part of their probe, including more than two dozen Russian individuals and entities.